 - Diagonal target size: Specify the diagonal length of the targets in centimeters or inches.

 By clicking Map, an OpenLayers map is displayed with the GCPs and Checkpoints.
-It is a good way to check that the coordinate system has been well defined.
-If there is no coordinate system defined, the GCPs and CPs can not be displayed on the control points Map.
+This is a good way to check that the coordinate system and values have been well defined.
+If there is no coordinate system defined, the GCPs and CPs can not be displayed on the Control points Map.

-By clicking on the points, they can be changed from GCP to CHECKPOINTS or the other way around.
+Click on a point to switch from GCP to CP or the other way around.

 Click Save to save the changes.

 (Optional) Click Replace file to upload a new CSV geolocation file.

 Click Process to conclude the dataset creation and to start uploading the input files for processing.

 - The AutoGCPs detection algorithm will run.
 In case the GCPs are not found, an email is sent to the user email address explaining that no GCPs were found and the processing will be done without using them.